What is the Stone Age Diet?

 Paleo Breakfast Ideas

-When you think of a normal breakfast then you will find that you have to discount 90% of what the average person consumes.
+When you think of a normal breakfast, then you will find that you have to discount 90% of what the average person consumes.
 No more toast, cereal, porridge and pancakes for you.
-However there are loads of options for you to create a really healthy and filling breakfast that is the perfect way to start the day.
-For example, if you like something hot in the morning, how about an omelet that is filled with bacon and vegetables; or some scrambled egg and smoked salmon?
+However there are loads of other options.
+You can still create a healthy and filling breakfast that is the perfect way to start the day.
+For example, if you like something hot in the morning, how about an omelet that is filled with bacon and vegetables?
+Or try some scrambled egg and smoked salmon.
 Kippers are also a lovely treat and provide lots of energy to get you started.

 But if you, like me, can’t often face hot food of a morning then don’t despair.
 Instead create a fresh fruit salad and throw in a handful of nuts and seeds.
 Then cover with apple juice or orange juice and you have a lovely refreshing breakfast.
 If you find that you’re in a hurry then sling the above into a blender and make it into a delicious smoothie.
 I’ve found good suggestions for meals for Stone Age Diet by chief Thomas Rode (or as they say in Denmark Stenalderkost Thomas Rode).

 Stone Age Diet Lunch Ideas